 Filming began in and around around Banga in Punjab in 1964.
 Bali threw herself into the role and it is said she even wore the clothes of the locals where they were shooting to give her performance that extra layer of authenticity.
 But then tragedy struck.
 Bali contacted small-pox during the shoot.
 And on January 21, 1965 she passed away in Bombay when just in her mid thirties.
 Bali’s son, Aditya, in an interview to Times of India in 2011, recalled, “My mother was gone in just 15 days.
 I had gone on location in rural Punjab where she contracted smallpox… …My mom had picked me up from boarding school and taken me to the location.
 I spent the whole month with her.
 Then she fell ill.
 My father left his own shoot and picked both of us up.
 Her condition got worse and finally she died.
 Dad was doing Teesri Manzil at that time.”

 Finally, it was filmmaker Sukhwant Dhadda, who brought Ek Chadar Maili Si to the silver screen in 1986.
-Hema Malini gave one of the best performances of her career playing Rano with Rishi Kapoor complementing her perfectly, playing Mangal.
-The role of Salamat, however, was diluted to that being a gypsy girl and not Muslim called Raaji, played by Poonam Dhillon.
+Hema Malini gave one of the finest performances of her career playing Rano with Rishi Kapoor complementing her perfectly, playing Mangal.
+The role of Salamat, however, was diluted to that being a gypsy girl called Raaji, played by Poonam Dhillon.
 Though the film was highly appreciated, it did not work at the box office.

 Header photo: Dharmendra and Meena Rai in Rano courtesy Dharmendra